 There was a window to look through, though too small to climb in, and no door.
 Inside I saw a bar, with drinks, and the other group were in there having a beer!
-I was dying of thirst and again I ran around with my hands on the wall praying I would find this bloody door before I died!
+I was dying of thirst and again I ran around with my hands on the wall praying I would find the bloody door before I died!
 Eventually we found the door and in we stepped!
-A bar, toilets, thank god!
+A bar, toilets, civilasation – thank god!
 I will admit, I was little annoyed that my group didn’t win.
 I am a bit of a sore loser.

 On our final full day we went to a crocodile sanctuary.
 Sanctuaries in South Africa seem to have a different philosophy to what us brits might have.
 They had a lot of big old crocs, and some babies you could hold but…

 None of us were too keen on purchasing any crocodile skin souvenirs, and (oh so unfortunately) the cafe was closed that day.
 The rest of the day we just wandered around, swam, and sunbathed.